-The 'Your Future' booklet issued to each pupil in the Summer Terms follows up talks on positive digital portfolios and branding.
+The 'Your Future' booklet issued to each pupil in the Summer Term follows up talks on positive digital portfolios and branding.

 The Year Head organises an excellent Key Skills day based around vital business concepts of leadership, teamwork and communication.

-There is a formal PSHCE session where the Options at GCSE are set out by the Deputy Head- Academic.
+There is a formal Life Choices session where the options at GCSE are set out by the Deputy Head- Academic.

 All pupils take the Buzz challenge, on I Could, and we send a selection of our Upper Sixth pupils to answer questions from Third year pupils in an extended registration.

-In the formal PSHCE programme, a booklet is issued early in the year, asking pupils to think about their future choices, compare job trends across generations and consider the range of jobs in every profession.
+In the formal Life Choices programme, a booklet is issued early in the year, asking pupils to think about their future choices, compare job trends across generations and consider the range of jobs in every profession.